 Consideration for supplemental funding is limited to situations where grantees face increased costs due to unforeseen circumstances that are seriously impeding progress on the funded project, or unanticipated opportunities that would greatly accelerate progress unknown when the competing application was submitted.

 Administrative supplements will be awarded at the end of each fiscal year based on the limited availability of funds.
-Applications should be submitted by June 30.
+Applications should be submitted by the dates outlined in the supplement notices linked below.
+Grantees applying to supplement opportunities that do not indicate a deadline should submit their requests no later than June 30.
 In general, Fogarty supplement applications will be reviewed, and awards made by the end of September.

 Administrative supplements do not undergo peer review.
 Instead, they are reviewed by Fogarty program and grants management staff.
 In some cases, additional expertise may be included in the review.